WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 **Syntactic Correctness Comparison**
 Minimal external equirements in this project, the main one is the [OpenAI API Python library](https://platform.openai.com/docs/libraries).

-1. Simply run the latest version of the prompt ensembling pipeline, '[main_v3.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v3.py)' file, '[main_v4.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v4.py)', which will generate a text file of the compiled XML policies for all 50 syntactic policy intents.
+1. Simply run the latest version of the prompt ensembling pipeline, '[main_v3.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v3.py)' file, '[main_v4.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v4.py)', which will generate a text file of the compiled XML policies for all 50 syntactic policy intents dataset
-2. Pass the generated text file to the '' file in the '' folder to generate
+2. Pass the generated text file to the '[text_to_xml.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/helpers/text_to_xml.py)' file in the '[helpers](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/tree/main/helpers)' folder to generate a folder with 50 XML files of the generated policies from the 50 syntactic policy intents dataset
-3.
+3. Pass all 50 XML files of the generated policies from the 50 syntactic policy intents dataset through yanglint to validate their syntactic correctness

 **Qualitative Output Comparison**